-Since I published my Catfished by a Candidate blog post a couple of weeks ago, our website traffic has increased by 250% and it has become the number one most viewed post on our site from the last 12 months.
+Since I published my Catfished by a Candidate blog post a couple of weeks ago, it became the number one most viewed post on our site from the last few months.
 Plus, it has a 700 comment thread on Hacker News and a podcast on Hacker Daily.

 I expected it to get some pickup—I mean, the title “I Got Catfished By a Candidate: The True Story and How to Keep It From Happening to You” is certainly catchy, but I definitely didn’t expect it to be quite so popular.
 However, in reading through the comments and listening to the podcast, I think that the topic really hit on some controversial issues around business ethics and more.
 Everyone was asking: should we have actually hired this guy even though he lied?